-To date no expenditures have been spent from the AHIF Fund.
-The current NOFA that will distribute funds including the AHIF funds collected in FY 2017-2018 and FY 2018-2019 require projects to provide a progress report every six (6) months.
+To date no expenditures have made from the AHIF Fund on housing facilities.
+The expenditures for the 101 South Jackson Avenue are anticipated to occur during FY 2020-2021 in the amount of \$2,200,000 made to Habitat for Humanity East Bay/Silicon Valley, Inc as an Acquisition loan.
+Construction is expected to begin in 2021 and to be completed in 2023.
 This is in compliance with the Mitigation Fee Act and the Housing Impact Fee Resolution which states that the City has five years from its collection to spend the AHIF funds.